 - Be sure to follow the normal 50min refresh guidance.

-- If the user starts a new Link session in another area (eg. from the “Buy” tab), kill the original/active SDK session before opening the new one.
+- If the user commits to starting a new Link session in another area — for example, by selecting a provider in the “Buy” tab — kill the original/active SDK session before initializing the new one.

 - Use

-connection.closeLink()to kill the active Link session (and remove your custom iframe from the DOM if applicable). - Request a new Link Token for the new session.
+connection.closeLink()to end the active Link session (keep the iframe in the DOM). - Request a new Link Token for the new session.

 For iOS implementations